top of page

 Spices

 The digestive process starts as soon as food comes into contact with the tongue.
-The receptors on the tongue identify each of the six tastes (sweet, sour, salty, pungent, bitter, and astringent) which in turn stimulates the different stages of our digestive, assimilation, and elimination processes, stokes the digestive fire (Agni) and helps to reduce ama (toxins from poor food combining and improper digestion).
+The receptors on the tongue identify each of the six tastes (sweet, sour, salty, pungent, bitter, and astringent), which in turn stimulate the different stages of our digestive, assimilation, and elimination processes, stoke the digestive fire (Agni), and help to reduce ama (toxins from poor food combining and improper digestion).

 Kitchari for Cleansing